kristjanv001/leetcode/README.md

 5. Remove the node.
 6. Return dummy.next (head ref).

+## 20. 20.
+Valid Parentheses

+Stack, HashMap

+1. Set up HashMap, Stack and brackets mappings.
+2. Loop over the string.
+3. If we're dealing with an opening bracket, add it to the stack.
+4. Otherwise, if we're dealing with a closing bracket, use the bracket in the top of the stack as a key to get its value (closing bracket) from the hashmap and compare it to the current character.
+They better match.
+If not, return false.
+Return false also if the stack is empty.
+5. Return stack.isEmpty().
+If there's still something in the stack, it'll return false.
+The stack should be empty - every bracket should have found it's partner.

 ## 167 Two Sum II

 L & R pointers, while loop, if-else